follang/docs/docs/100_lexical/numbers.md

 weight: 700
 ---

-A number literal is either an integer literal or a floating-point literal.
-The grammar for recognizing the two kinds of literals is mixed.
+A number is either an integer, floating-point or imaginary.
+The grammar for recognizing the kind of number is mixed.

-## Intiger literals
+## Intigers
-An integer literal has one of four forms:
+An integer has one of four forms:

 - A decimal literal starts with a decimal digit and continues with any mixture of decimal digits and underscores.
 - A hex literal starts with the character sequence `U+0030` `U+0078` (`0x`) and continues as any mixture (with at least one digit) of hex digits and underscores.